emecon21/Packet-Tracer-Labs/VLAN-LAB/READme.md

 6. Testing
    - Pinged from PC1 to PC3 (successful)
-   - Verified connectivity using ping and ipconfig in the PCs
+   - Verified connectivity using "ping" and "ipconfig /all" in the PCs